rofrano/devops-workshop-2020/docs/stories/06-add-docker.md

 **Assumptions:**

 - Need to create a `Dockerfle` for the service
-- Need to update Travis CI to use Docker version
+- Need to update GitHub Actions to use Docker version

 **Acceptance Criteria:**